paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 Section 8(b) of Pub.
 L. 102–378 provided that: “Notwithstanding [section 5304 of title 5](./chapter-053-pay-rates-and-systems.md#section-5304), United States Code, for purposes of any comparability payments scheduled to take effect under such section during calendar years 1994 and 1995, respectively— “(1) the report required by subsection (d)(1) of such section may be submitted not later than 1 month before the start of the calendar year for purposes of which it is prepared; and “(2) the surveys conducted by the Bureau of Labor Statistics for use in preparing any such report may be other than annual surveys, and shall, to the greatest extent practicable, be completed not later than 4 months before the start of the calendar year for purposes of which the surveys are conducted.”

 #### Interim Geographic Adjustments
-Section 529 [title III, § 302] of Pub.
-L. 101–509, as amended by Pub.
+Pub.
+L. 101–509, Nov.
+5, 1990, 104 Stat.
+1427, 1462, as amended by Pub.
 L. 102–378, § 3(4), Oct.
 2, 1992, 106 Stat.
 1356; Pub.
 L. 103–89, § 3(b)(2), Sept.
 30, 1993, 107 Stat.
 982, provided that: “(a) Definitions.—For the purpose of this section—“(1) the term ‘area’ means any consolidated metropolitan statistical area, primary metropolitan statistical area, or metropolitan statistical area, with at least 5,000 General Schedule employees; and “(2) the term ‘pay relative’ shall have the meaning given such term under regulations prescribed by the Bureau of Labor Statistics. “(b) Authority.—(1) The President may establish geographic adjustments of up to 8 percent of basic pay which may be paid to each General Schedule employee whose duty station is within any area where such adjustment is needed (as determined under paragraph (2)). “(2) In determining areas where an interim geographic adjustment is needed, the President shall consider available evidence of significant pay disparities, including BLS information on pay relatives and relevant commercial surveys, and recruitment or retention problems. “(c) Administration.—(1) An adjustment under this section shall be administered, to the extent practicable, in the same manner as locality-based comparability payments under subchapter I of chapter 53 of title 5, United States Code (as amended by this Act), including in terms of—“(A) the basic pay to which a percentage is applied in computing an amount payable under this section; “(B) the purposes for which any amount under this section is to be considered part of basic pay; “(C) the time and manner in which amounts under this section are to be paid (including any maximum rate limitation); and “(D) the authority of the President, upon request of an agency head, to extend this section to employees who would not otherwise be covered. “(2) No amount payable under this section shall be taken into account in any survey or computation under, or for any other purpose in the administration of, [section 5304 of title 5](./chapter-053-pay-rates-and-systems.md#section-5304), United States Code (as so amended). “(d) Commencement and Termination Rules.—(1) The effective date of an adjustment under this section shall be as determined by the President, but not later than January 1, 1994. “(2)(A) The size of any payments under this section may be reduced or terminated after the amendments made by section 101 of this Act [section 529 [title I, § 101] of Pub.
 L. 101–509, see Tables for classification] take effect [see Effective Date of 1990 Amendment note set out under [section 5301 of this title](./chapter-053-pay-rates-and-systems.md#section-5301)], except that the reduction or termination of a payment under this section may not have the effect of reducing, for the individual involved, the total rate at which additional forms of basic pay (as defined in subparagraph (B)) are payable to such individual. “(B) The total rate to which subparagraph (A) applies is the sum of—“(i) the rate at which comparability payments (under [section 5304 of title 5](./chapter-053-pay-rates-and-systems.md#section-5304), United States Code, as amended by such Act), are payable; and “(ii) the rate at which payments under this section are payable. “(e) Employees Receiving Special Pay Rates.—The President (or his designated agent) shall determine what, if any, geographic adjustment shall be payable under this section in the case of an employee whose rate of pay is fixed under [section 5303 of title 5](./chapter-053-pay-rates-and-systems.md#section-5303), United States Code (as in effect before the date of enactment of this Act [Nov.
 5, 1990]), [section 5305 of title 5](./chapter-053-pay-rates-and-systems.md#section-5305), United States Code (as amended by section 101 of this Act), or any similar provision of law. “(f) Effective Date.—This section shall take effect on the date of enactment of this Act [Nov.
 5, 1990].”

 [Amendment by Pub.
 L. 103–89 to section 529 [title III, § 302] of Pub.
 L. 101–509, set out above, effective Nov.
 1, 1993, see section 3(c) of Pub.
 L. 103–89, set out as an Effective Date of 1993 Amendment note under [section 3372 of this title](./chapter-033-examination-selection-and-placement.md#section-3372).]

 [Amendment by Pub.
 L. 102–378 to section 529 [title III, § 302] of Pub.
 L. 101–509, set out above, effective Nov.
 5, 1990, see section 9(b)(6) of Pub.
 L. 102–378, set out as an Effective Date of 1992 Amendment note under [section 6303 of this title](./chapter-063-leave.md#section-6303).]

+#### Delegation of Functions
+For designation of agents of President under subsecs. (d)(1) and (h) of this section, see Ex.
+Ord.
+No. 12748, § 2(a), Feb.
+1, 1991, 56 F.R.
+4521, eff.
+Feb.
+3, 1991, set out as a note under [section 5301 of this title](./chapter-053-pay-rates-and-systems.md#section-5301).

 Interim geographic adjustments pursuant to section 529 [title III, § 302] of Pub.
 L. 101–509, set out above, were provided by the following executive orders, formerly set out as notes under [section 5332 of this title](./chapter-053-pay-rates-and-systems.md#section-5332), effective on the first day of first pay period beginning on or after the effective date shown: